 Here are some broad ideas that might help you get started:

 - Ideas for community programs

 - Framework features

 We strongly encourage posts replying to or building off of others' posts.
 Please try to keep the discussion in the form of blog posts.

 To kickoff the process, we've collected some early posts:

 Dates may change, but this is a general overview of the upcoming process:

-May 30: cutoff for posts--you can still write them (please do!), but we cannot guarantee they'll be read before Roadmap creation
+June 17: cutoff for posts--you can still write them (please do!), but we cannot guarantee they'll be read before the Roadmap creation

-Many thanks also to the Rust Core team and the Rust community, from whom we are, once again, learning and adapting process.
+Many thanks also to the Rust Core team and the Rust community, from whom we are still learning and adapting process.